avinashkarn/avikarn.com/resume.md

 <li>Built genetic maps (in Lep-Map3) of various Vitis populations, and performed quality control (QC) analysis, interval mapping and genome-wide association (GLM, MLM, FarmCPU).</li>

-<li>Managed grapevine breeding database www.VitisBase.org in collaboration with Boyce Thomposon, Breeding Insight; and led setting up trials and high-throughput phenotype data collection on FieldBook android application.</li>
+<li>Managed grapevine breeding database www.VitisBase.org in collaboration with Boyce Thompson Institute (BTI) and Breeding Insight project (USDA); and led setting up trials and high-throughput phenotype data collection on FieldBook android application.</li>

 <li>Big data visualization in R software using packages such as ggPlot; and CIRCOS (written in PERL)</li>